osisoft/Edge-Data-Store-Docs/content/overview/eds-overview.md

 - Configurable data storage

-- Data egress to PI Web API and AVEVA DATA HUB
+- Data egress to PI Web API and AVEVA Data Hub

 - REST API to enable custom applications for visualization and analytics on Edge Data Store on either Linux, Windows, or both in a variety of programming languages